Simovative/zeus/Readme.md

 easy to understand for young and inexperienced developers and delivers solid boundaries to develop new features in a maintainable way.
-A way of doing CQRS (Command Query Responsibility Segregation) is embedded into it, but if you do not need or want to use it, you can just ignore it (but I would not recommend it).
+A way of doing CQRS (Command Query Responsibility Segregation) is embedded into it, but if you do not need or want to use it, you can just ignore it (but we would not recommend it).

 ### What is PRG?
 Post-Redirect-Get is a common web development design pattern.